sentenz/percent/README.md

 The percent package provides several functions for working with percentages, including:

+- percent.Percent()
-- percent.Of(): Calculates the percentage of a given value.
+  > Calculates the percentage of a given value.

+- percent.Change()
-- percent.Change(): Calculates the percentage change between two values.
+  > Calculates the percentage change between two values.

-Here's an example of how you might use the percent package to calculate the percentage of a value:
+Example of Percent:

 ```go
 package main